kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 **Instructions:**

-Please write what comes to your mind as soon as you read the question, no over thinking.
+Please write what comes to your mind as soon as you read the question, no overthinking.

 **1.)
 What do you do for work?**